 - Daily, preferably full-time use increases your chance for successful adjustment.

 - A well-fit device should feel comfortable in your ear.
-Feel free to try the different size and style domes and tubings included with your device to find the physical fit that is best for you.
+Feel free to try the different size and style domes and tubes included with your device to find the physical fit that is best for you.

 - Your own voice may sound loud and unnatural to you at first.
 You will adjust to this over time.
 People with hearing trouble sometimes talk loudly in order to hear themselves and do not realize they are doing so.

-- The device microphone is most effective at picking up sound originating from within several feet from the hearing aid.
+- The device microphone is most effective at picking up sound originating from within several feet from the hearing device.
 The farther you are from the sound source, the less effectively the device will work.

 - There are significant acoustic advantages to using amplification on BOTH EARS (binaurally) for most people.

-- Many people find it difficult to use their hearing aids on the telephone.
+- Many people find it difficult to use their hearing amplifiers on the telephone.
 When using your new device on the telephone, remember to hold the telephone receiver so that the speaker is directing sounds above your ear to the microphone on your hearing device.
 In addition to a Behind the ear hearing device, an amplified telephone may be helpful in alleviating any telephone communication problems you have.

 - When the proper program is selected and volume adjusted to appropriate levels, your device should never make sound so loud that it hurts your ear.